 An electroencephalogram (EEG) is a test that measures and records the electrical activity of your brain.
-Special sensors ( electrodes ) are attached to your head and hooked by wires to a computer.
-The computer records your brain's electrical activity on the screen or on paper as wavy lines.
-Certain conditions, such as seizures , can be seen by the changes in the normal pattern of the brain's electrical activity.
+Special sensors called electrodes are attached to your head.
+They're hooked by wires to a computer.
+The computer records your brain's electrical activity on the screen.
+Or it may record the activity on paper as wavy lines.
+Changes from the normal pattern of electrical activity can show certain conditions, such as seizures .

 Why It Is Done

-- Diagnose epilepsy and see what type of seizures are occurring.
-EEG is the most useful and important test in confirming a diagnosis of epilepsy.
+- Check for epilepsy and see what type of seizures are occurring.
+EEG is the most useful and important test for checking if someone has epilepsy.

 - Check for problems with loss of consciousness or dementia .

-- Help find out a person's chance of recovery after a change in consciousness .
+- Help find out a person's chance of getting better after a change in consciousness .